LIMAI-Lab/Alexandria/README.md

 >4.
 Enable Reviwers to recieve a direct compensation for their job.
 >5.
 Ensure the only condition to become an Author and or a Reviwer is a criteria based on accademic competency and merit.
 >6.
 Ensure that the rates assotiated to publish are established by the market.
+>7.
+All the logic and the code is Open Source.

+## Dynamics

+Below we explain how the system works from the three possible perspectives: Reader, Author, Reviwer.